datalad/datalad/docs/source/design/user_messaging.rst

 1. A DataLad interface's parameter specifications are violated
-2. An additional requirement (beyond parameters) for the meaningful continuation of a command, function, or process is not met
+2. An additional requirement (beyond parameters) for the meaningful continuation of a DataLad interface, function, or process is not met

 It must be made clear to the user/caller what the exact cause of the exception is, given the context within which the user/caller triggered the action.